 Marta is part of MyHarvest, which estimating the contribution of home-grown fruit and vegetable crops on UK food production.

 In June 2019 a group of Grantham Scholars went to the Time Is Now protests in London, where they met with Sheffield Central MP Paul Blomfield.
-Marta was one of them and she explained why she went in this interview.
-Read: The Time Is Now: Grantham Scholars at ‘mass lobby’
+Before the event, Marta explained why she was attending.
+Read: The Time Is Now: Grantham Scholars at ‘mass lobby’.

 Marta Crispo, Duncan D. Cameron, Will Meredith, Aaron Eveleigh, Nicos Ladommatos, Ondřej Mašek, Jill L. Edmondson, Opening the black box: Soil microcosm experiments reveal soot black carbon short-term oxidation and influence on soil organic carbon mineralisation, Science of The Total Environment, Volume 801, 2021, 149659, ISSN 0048-9697, https://doi.org/10.1016/j.scitotenv.2021.149659.

 Marta Crispo, Miriam C. Dobson, Roscoe S. Blevins, Will Meredith, Janice A. Lake, Jill L. Edmondson,